sindresorhus/sindresorhus.github.com/data/apps/dato.md

 Dato is a one-time purchase with free upgrades forever.
 Dato will never be subscription-based.

-Dato supports all the locales and languages that macOS supports for the menu bar text, dates, times, and the calendar, but the menus and preferences are English-only.
+Dato supports all the locales and languages that macOS supports for the menu bar text, dates, times, and the calendar, but the menus and settings are English-only.

 [MacStories review of Dato.](https://www.macstories.net/reviews/dato-review-calendar-events-and-time-zones-from-your-macs-menu-bar/)

-Dato requires macOS 12.3 or later.
+Dato requires macOS 12.4 or later.

 <sup>**Want to see this app included in [Setapp](https://setapp.com)?** Help make it happen by [requesting it here](https://support.setapp.com/hc/en-us/articles/213780569-Can-I-suggest-an-app-).</sup>